-Ground/Flash Start: Ground Start cannot be used.
-The user has to select the function of the R (Recall) key on the operation panel for Flash Start.
-Even if the user selects Ground Start with the slide switch at the rear of the machine, the machine is set to Flash Start mode.
+Ground/Flash Start: The user has to select GS/Flash with Function 15, and select the function of the R (Recall) key either for Ground Start or Flash Start with the slide switch at the rear of the machine.

-After the dc loop is closed, the machine detects the line current, detects PBX dial tone, accesses the PSTN using the correct method, detects PSTN dial tone, then dials the number.
+After the DC loop is closed, the machine detects the line current, detects PABX dial tone, accesses the PSTN using the correct method, detects PSTN dial tone, then dials the number.